electrichive/waggledance/index.md

 ## Why the Waggle Dance?
 The [waggle dance](https://en.wikipedia.org/wiki/Waggle_dance) is performed by the honey bee to show other bees information to other foraging sites and colony nest locations.
 Similarly, this guide is meant to lead you on the journey to becoming a programmer.

-# The Plan
+## The Plan
+Level 1: Introductory (2 - 6 weeks)
-1. Figure out if you want to pursue a tech career using programming.
+Try programming to figure out if a programming career is right for you.
-2. If you decide that you want to pursue a tech career, follow a path to learn and develop useful skills in programming.
-3. Use your skills to get a full-time tech job that can build your skills, career, and earn enough for you to pursue more education.
-4. Give back.
-Mentor new programmers.
-Create technology for social good.
-Help people and make the world a better place.

-## Step-by-step overview
-1. Pick a single programming language to mess around with (1 day)
+1. Pick a first programming language (1 day)
-2. Work through a short intro programming course in your chosen language (14 - 45 days)
+2. Work through a short intro programming course (14 - 45 days)
-3. Decide if you actually want to become a programmer (1 - 7 days)
+3. Decide if you actually want to become a professional programmer (1 - 7 days)

+Level 2: Beginner
+Follow a program to learn and develop useful skills in programming.
-4. Research & pick a way to dive into hardcore learning (1-2 weeks)
+4. Research & pick a way to dive into hardcore learning (1 - 2 weeks)
-5. Learn hardcore for 3 months - 2 years
+5. Work through the learning program.
+(3 months - 2 years)

+Level 3: Intermediate
-6. Prep and apply for jobs until you get a decently-paying job (1 month - 12 months)
+6. Self-teach while you prep and apply for jobs (1 month - 12 months)
+7. Work and get good at your job.
+(1 - 3 years)
-7. Get a better job doing the kind of work you want to do (2-5 years)
+8. Get a better job doing the kind of work you want to do (2-5 years)
-8. Do good in the world; hack the planet (1 lifetime)
+9. Do good in the world; hack the planet (1 lifetime)

-# Step 1: Pick a First Language (1 day)
+# Level 1 - Step 1: Pick a First Programming Language (1 day)
 Much ado is made about picking a first language.
 There are many good choices but I’m going to narrow them down for you.

 Here is a list of languages, along with generally what kind of job(s) you would likely be able to get with competency in that language: